Business & Community Resources

 The Rochester Regional Chamber of Commerce is committed to supporting businesses and community members throughout the COVID-19 outbreak.
 This page will provide resources to help connect people with important information and resources regarding COVID-19.

-Every Wednesday around noon, the RRC will host a Member Conference Call to share the latest developments on COVID-19 resources for businesses, along with updates on Chamber functions.
-Join our Member Conference Calls from your phone or computer by using the information below.
+Every Wednesday around noon, the RRC will host a Weekly UPdate Member Conference Call to share the latest developments on COVID-19 resources for businesses, along with updates on Chamber functions.
+Join from your phone or computer, by registering through our event page!

 Member Conference Call Login